 - Be alert for traffic on all sides.
-Take special care to check for motorcycles.
-Most crashes involving motorcycles and other vehicles are caused because the driver of the other vehicle has failed to see the motorcycle.
+Take special caution to check for motorcycles.
+Most crashes that involve motorcycles and other vehicles are caused because the driver of the other vehicle has failed to see the motorcycle.

-- Keep in mind that your rear wheels will travel inside the path of the front wheels, closer to the curb (right turn) or opposing traffic (left turn).
+- Remember that your rear wheels will travel inside the path of the front wheels, nearer to the curb (right turn) or to traffic headed toward you (left turn).

-The following illustrations show the proper position of your vehicle for turns.
-These positions are based on requirements in the law, not just good advice.
+The following illustrations show the correct position of your vehicle for turns.
+These positions are from requirements in the law, and are not just good advice.

-As you prepare to turn, stay as far to the right as possible.
-Avoid making wide, sweeping turns.
-Unless signs direct you otherwise, turn into the right lane of the road you enter.
+As you prepare to turn, get as far to the right as possible.
+Do not make wide, sweeping turns.
+Unless signs direct you to do otherwise, turn into the right lane of the road you enter.
+See the example below.

 LEFT TURN FROM ONE-WAY ROAD INTO ONE-WAY ROAD:

-Prepare to turn by getting into the left lane, or the left side of a single lane, as close as possible to the left curb or edge of the road.
+Move into the left lane when you prepare to turn.
 If the road you enter has two lanes, you must turn into its left lane.
+See the example below.

 LEFT TURN FROM ONE-WAY ROAD INTO TWO-WAY ROAD:

-Approach the turn in the left lane or from the left side of a single lane.
-As you cross the intersection, enter the two-way road to the right of its center line, but as close as possible to the center line.
-Be alert for traffic, especially motorcycles, approaching from the road to the left.
-Oncoming motorcycles are difficult to see, and it is difficult to judge their speed and distance away.
+Approach the turn in the left lane.
+As you proceed through the intersection, enter the two-way road to the right of its center line, but as close as possible to the center line.
+Be alert for traffic that approaches from the road to the left.
+Motorcycles are hard to see, and it is hard to judge their speed and distance away.
+See the example below.

 LEFT TURN FROM TWO-WAY ROAD INTO TWO-WAY ROAD:

-Approach the turn with your left wheels as close as possible to the center line.
-Try to use the left side of the intersection to help ensure that you do not interfere with traffic headed toward you that wants to turn left.
+Approach the turn from the right half of the roadway closest to the center.
+Try to use the left side of the intersection to help make sure that you do not interfere with traffic headed toward you that wants to turn left.
 Keep to the right of the center line of the road you enter, but as close as possible to the center line.
-Be alert for traffic, especially motorcycles, approaching from the left and from the oncoming lane you are about to cross.
-Oncoming motorcycles are difficult to see, and it is difficult to judge their speed and distance away.
-Drivers often fail to see an oncoming motorcycle and collide with it while making a turn across a traffic lane.
+Be alert for traffic, heading toward you from the left and from the lane you are about to go across.
+Motorcycles headed toward you are hard to see and it is difficult to judge their speed and distance away.
+Drivers often fail to see a motorcycle headed toward them and hit it while they turn across a traffic lane.
+See the example below.

 LEFT TURN FROM TWO-WAY ROAD INTO ONE-WAY ROAD:

-Approach the turn with your left wheels as close as possible to the center line.
-Make the turn before reaching the center of the intersection, and turn into the left lane of the road you enter.
+Approach the turn from the right half of the roadway closest to the center.
+Make the turn before you reach the center of the intersection and turn into the left lane of the road you enter.
+See the example below.

 LEFT TURN FROM TWO-WAY ROAD INTO FOUR-LANE HIGHWAY:

-Approach the turn with your left wheels as close as possible to the center line.
+Approach the turn from the right half of the roadway closest to the center.
 Enter the left lane, to the right of the center line.
-When traffic permits, you may move out of the left lane.
+When traffic permits, you can move out of the left lane.
+See the example below.

-You may make a U-turn only from the left portion of the lane closest to the centerline of the roadway, never from the right lane.
-Unless signs tell you otherwise, you may make a U-turn when you are given the go-ahead by a green arrow left-turn traffic signal, provided it is not prohibited and you yield to other traffic.
+You can make a U-turn only from the left portion of the lane nearest to the centerline of the roadway, never from the right lane.
+Unless signs tell you otherwise, you can make a U-turn when you get permission to proceed by a green arrow left-turn traffic signal, provided it is allowed and you yield to other traffic.

-You may not make a U-turn near the crest of a hill, a curve or any other place where other drivers cannot see your vehicle from 500 feet (150 m) away in either direction.
-U-turns are also illegal in business districts of New York City and where NO U-TURN signs are posted.
-You may never make a U-turn on a limited access expressway, even if paths connect your side of the expressway with the other side.
+You can not make a U-turn near the top of a hill, a curve or any other location where other drivers can not see your vehicle from 500 feet (150 m) away in either direction.
+U-turns are also illegal in business districts of New York City and where NO U-TURN signs are provided.
+You can never make a U-turn on a limited access expressway, even if paths connect your side of the expressway with the other side.
 In addition, it is prohibited for a vehicle to make a U-turn in a school zone.

 Unless prohibited, a three-point turn may be used to turn around on a narrow, two-way street.
-You may be required to make one of these turns on your road test.
+You may be required to make a three-point turn on your road test.

 To make a three-point turn:

-- Signal with your right directional, then pull over to the right and stop.
-Signal with your left directional, then check carefully for approaching traffic.
+- Signal with your right turn signal, then pull over to the right and stop.
+Signal with your left turn signal, then check carefully for traffic from all directions.

-- Turn left, cross the road so you come to a stop while facing the left curb or edge of the road.
+- Turn left, go across the road so you come to a stop while you face the left curb or edge of the road.

-- Check again for traffic.
+- Look again for traffic.
 Turn your steering wheel as far to the right as possible, then look behind you as you back up.
 Stop before you reach the right curb or any obstacle to the right curb or edge of the road.

-Before going on to Chapter 6, make sure you can answer these questions:
+Before you go on to Chapter 6, make sure you can answer these questions:

 - What is the hand signal for a stop?
 A right turn?

-- If two drivers enter an intersection from opposite directions at the same time, one going straight, the other turning left, which must yield the right-of-way?
+- If two drivers enter an intersection from opposite directions at the same time, and one travels straights, the other prepares to turn left, which must yield the right-of-way?

-- If you enter an intersection to make a left turn, but oncoming traffic prevents you from making the turn right away, what should you do?
+- If you enter an intersection to make a left turn, but oncoming traffic prevents the turn immediately what should you do?

-- If you reach an uncontrolled intersection at the same time as a driver on your right, and both of you are going to go straight, who has the right-of-way?
+- If you reach an intersection that is not controlled at the same time as a driver on your right, and both of you prepare to go straight, who has the right-of-way?

-- What must you do if you are entering a road from a driveway?
+- What must you do if you enter a road from a driveway?

-- You are facing a green light, but traffic on the other side of the intersection would keep you from going all the way through the intersection.
+- You face a green light, but traffic on the other side of the intersection does not allow you to travel all the way through the intersection.
 May you enter the intersection?

-- Does a vehicle about to enter a traffic circle or rotary have right-of-way over vehicles already in the circle?
+- Does a vehicle prepared to enter a traffic circle or rotary have right-of-way over vehicles already in the circle?

-- What should you do if you hear a siren nearby but cannot see where the emergency vehicle is?
+- What will you do if you hear a siren nearby but cannot see where the emergency vehicle is?

 - How far before a turn must you signal?

-- When preparing for a right turn, should you stay as close to the center of the lane as possible?
+- When you prepare for a right turn, should you remain as close to the center of the lane as possible?

-- Where should you position your vehicle when preparing to make a left turn from a two-way roadway into a one-way roadway?
+- Where must you position your vehicle when you prepare to make a left turn from a two-way roadway into a one-way roadway?